james-minton/jminton/content/post/the-mysterious-allure-of-the-baroque-internet-scam/index.md

 ---
 title: The Mysterious Allure of the Baroque Internet Scam
-description: With all due sympathies for those on the receiving end, I do find myself fascinated by novel, mysterious and bizarre phone/internet scams like the one detailed in today's New York Times.
+description: With all due sympathies for those on the receiving end, I do find myself fascinated by novel, mysterious phone/internet scams like the one detailed in today's New York Times.
 date: 2020-12-22T17:27:23.849Z
 draft: false
 categories: internet studies